 The names of three Referees and either a potential host lab supervisor or Head of Department are generally provided, who are contacted automatically in order to upload a reference by a specified deadline.
 Once applications have been reviewed by the competition panel, a number of candidates' submitted work, which may for example be a published paper, manuscript in press or a thesis chapter, are assessed.

-A very small number of candidates are then invited for interview in the Lent Term.
+A very small number of candidates are then invited for interview in the Lent or Easter Term.
 Anyone interested in applying for a Fellowship should note that the standard needed to progress to the later stages of the competition is extremely high.

 Overseas candidates should also note that the College will not pay for international travel should they be shortlisted for interview.